overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 I will ONLY provide a script for one bootloader - **goofiboot**. (gummiboot -> systemd-boot -> goofiboot) Goofiboot however is deprecated, maybe I will switch to grub when it stops working or I will find a way to use systemd-boot as standalone.

 This "distro" will start with kernel 4.12.10.
+It runs perfectly with 4.13.5.
+4.14-rc4 did not work.
+System booted...PC turned off Ó_ó

 I will try to use openrc-elogind and NOT consolekit.
 Elogind however is suddenly failing on me although it worled before I will ONLY provide scripts for **XCFCE** and **MATE** as Desktop environments.
 I will ONLY provide Xorg drivers for **Intel/NVIDIA** Systems.